Treatment provided by Dental Students

 Acceptance for treatment

-The sole purpose of Bristol Dental School is to train dental professionals.
-Bristol Dental School is not an NHS Dental Service, and as such only recruits patients to support clinical training.
+Bristol Dental School exists to train dental professionals.
+We are not an NHS Dental Service, and as such only recruits patients to support clinical training.

-Patient treatment needs must meet the training requirements of our students, and Bristol Dental School has defined acceptance criteria that have been developed by clinical academic staff.
-Recruitment for patients will be on that basis only and means that some types of dental treatment may not be provided at Bristol Dental School.
+We only recruit or accept patients who have a treatment need which matches the training requirements of our students, and Bristol Dental School has defined acceptance criteria that have been developed by clinical academic staff.
+This means that we may not accept you for treatment as some types of dental treatment are not provided at Bristol Dental School.

-Where you are offered an assessment appointment you will have a brief examination, based on which we will advise you whether we are able to offer you treatment provided by a dental student.
+Where you are offered an assessment appointment you will have a brief examination.
+At this point we will advise you whether we are able to offer you treatment provided by a dental student.
 The decision on whether to accept you for treatment is made by a dentally qualified member of staff.
+You are not a patient of Bristol Dental School until you have been accepted for treatment following an assessment appointment.

 If you meet our clinical acceptance criteria, you will also need to be available for lengthy appointment times (sometimes up to 3 hours).